 - Power Homeschool -a curriculum for homeschool that isn’t accredited and

 - Tutoring Mode – a program school students can use to supplement their schoolwork

 It seems that the significant differences have to do with price and course accreditation.

-This article will be focusing on the online school, Acellus Academy, although we might overlap a little with the other modes as we compare them side-by-side.
+This article will focus on the online school, Acellus Academy, although we might overlap a little with the other modes as we compare them side-by-side.